 The stent can relieve the blocked bowel and avoid the need for a big operation.
 This procedure might not be suitable for everyone.
 Talk to your specialist about it.

 Instead of an operation, you can sometimes have a drug called octreotide.
 It helps to control the symptoms of a blocked bowel.

 Octreotide reduces the build-up of fluid in your stomach and digestive system.
 It can help to stop you feeling and being sick.

 Unfortunately this type of treatment is only a temporary measure.

 Low fibre diet

-Lowering the amount of fibre in the diet seems to help some people with a blocked bowel, by reducing the amount of stools.
+Lowering the amount of fibre in the diet seems to help some people with a blocked bowel.
+By doing this, you reduce the amount of stool.

-You can feel very sick if you are constipated.
-Don't be embarrassed to ask for help with constipation.
-Many hospital and community nurses know about constipation.
-Ask them to tell you how to prevent or relieve it.
+You can feel very sick with constipation.
+You might feel embarrassed about it too.
+Do ask for help.
+Hospital and community nurses know how to deal with it.
+They can tell you how to prevent or relieve it.